dteal/dckx/README.md

 Run dckx.py.
 The New York Times' most recent headline will be elucidatingly reinterpreted via XKCD conglomeration.

-If any command line arguments are set, dckx will instead produce a graphical illustration with one panel per argument.

 ##Preprocessing

 In order to run, dckx has a large precollated library of source material.